DekunZhang/chatgpt-docstring-generator/README.md

 This repository is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for more information.

+## Effects and Research Process
+If you are curious about the effect of the prompts or my research process, please checkout the [Research Process](Research-Process.md) for more information.

 ## Prompts
 Input prompt 1-7 in sequence and put your code in prompt 8.